 Choosing the correct H2S analysis technology is essential

-While many types of technology exists to detect hydrogen sulfide, no single method can be said to be the best for all situations.
+While many types of technology exist to detect hydrogen sulfide, no single method can be said to be the best for all situations.
 However, some technologies have clear advantages over others.
 SO2 conversion is the EPA recommended method, but it is only available as a stationary analyzer.
 Electrochemical cells can be inexpensive upon initial purchase but require frequent calibrations and have a number of interferences.
 Colorimetric gas detection tubes are easy to use and inexpensive, but are entirely manual, have many interferences and yield subjective results.
 Lead acetate cassette tape based analyzers perform H2S analysis quickly, but are somewhat expensive and require replacement tapes, which adds to the lifetime cost of the unit.

 Overall, Jerome gold film sensor H2S analyzers are the only ones on the market that offer both portable and stationary solutions that are able to produce both accurate and repeatable results for unknown, low-level concentrations of H2S.
 They are sensitive enough to ensure compliance with odor ordinances, and durable and convenient enough for frequent use.

 If you would like to learn more about our Jerome line of H2S analyzers, contact us online or give us a call at (800) 528-7411.